 - Newly constructed residential facilities as well as those that undergo reconstruction, as defined by the building code of New York State, must be fully sprinklered and provided with complete fire and smoke detection and alarm systems.

-- The College actively cooperates with the Brockport Fire Department who utilizes our residence halls (especially high rise buildings) for fire safety training in order to maintain their competence and familiarity with our buildings.
+- The University actively cooperates with the Brockport Fire Department who utilizes our residence halls (especially high rise buildings) for fire safety training in order to maintain their competence and familiarity with our buildings.
 They also inspect and review any new buildings as part of a cooperative effort to assure buildings are fire safe.
-College at Brockport representatives meet with the Brockport Fire Department on a regular basis to discuss common goals and objectives and any fire related issues that need to be addressed.
+SUNY Brockport representatives meet with the Brockport Fire Department on a regular basis to discuss common goals and objectives and any fire related issues that need to be addressed.